SEIR-1016-EC/Student-Resources/deployments/react_deployment.md

 3. **Stage, commit, and push your code to GitHub.** Note: the \_redirects file does not have an extension. _This file prevents your routes from breaking on refreshes in deployment._
 4. **Create a `.env.local` file in the root of your repo** and paste your React GIPHY API key.
 You can use this one below if needed.
    `REACT_APP_GIPHY_KEY=NmYBMpJ204PfuilSDN94bzlmFrg439ae`
-5. Be sure the `.env.local` file is grayed out and not being read by Git.
+5. Be sure the `.env` file is grayed out and not being read by Git.
-6. Test your code locally (`npm start` ) and verify it runs without issue.
+6. Test your code locally (`npm run dev` ) and verify it runs without issue.
 7. Sign up for a free **Netlify** account by linking your Netlify account to Github.

 ### Part 3: Deploying with Netlify